codatio/codat-docs/docs/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup.md

 As a Codat client, you will be linked to a shortened version of the App Assessment Questionnaire.
 This happens automatically provided you have set the sandbox environment redirect URI to `https://quickbooksonlinesandbox.codat.io/oauth2/callback` according to [our instructions](/integrations/accounting/quickbooksonline/accounting-quickbooksonline-new-setup#create-a-quickbooks-online-app-configured-for-sandbox).

 Existing users should have received an email from Intuit with a link to the questionnaire.
-For recommended answers to the questions pertaining to Codat, see <a className="external" href="https://codat.zendesk.com/hc/en-gb/articles/4450200789661" target="_blank">QBO App Assessment Questionnaire</a> in the Codat Support Portal.
+For recommended answers to the questions pertaining to Codat, see <a className="external" href="https://docs.codat.io/integrations/accounting/quickbooksonline/qbo-app-assessment-questionnaire" target="_blank">QBO App Assessment Questionnaire</a>.

 To access the questionnaire from the Intuit Developer Portal: